 However, enterprise level AI services are a different story.
 Major providers like Google, Microsoft, and OpenAI now offer specific platforms (like Azure OpenAI Service or Google’s Med PaLM 2) that are designed for regulated industries.
 These services can be part of a HIPAA‑compliant AI strategy for patient access and revenue cycle workflows, but only when used under a crucial legal agreement.

-The single most important document in this entire process is the Business Associate Agreement (BAA).
+The single most important document in this process is the Business Associate Agreement (BAA).
 A BAA is a legally binding contract required by HIPAA whenever a vendor (a “business associate”) handles PHI on behalf of a healthcare provider (a “covered entity”).

 If an AI vendor processes PHI for you, they are a business associate, and you must have a signed BAA with them.
 This contract obligates the vendor to: